-I’m Ready My Lord – A special performance art display in memory of Leonard Cohen
+I’m Ready My Lord – An art display in memory of Leonard Cohen

 Leonard Cohen’s final album, ‘You Want it Darker” was released on October 21, 2016.
 The title track quotes the Kaddish, the mourner’s prayer.
 Cohen then sings “Hineni, hineni, I’m ready, my Lord.”
 He died 19 days later, on November 7, 2016.